Policies

 For Thorny Flat:

-The authors acknowledge then computational resources provided by the WVU Research Computing Thorny Flat HPC cluster, which is funded in part by NSF OAC-1726534.
+The authors acknowledge the computational resources provided by the WVU Research Computing Thorny Flat HPC cluster, partly funded by NSF OAC-1726534.

-We would also appreciate your informing us of publications in which you acknowledge one of the clusters.
-In retribution we will do efforts to give visibility to your work and the computational efforts that make them possible.
-Contact us at helpdesk@hpc.wvu.edu and shared with us the PDF or DOI of your publication.
+We would also appreciate you informing us of publications in which you acknowledge one of the clusters.
+In retribution, we will work to give visibility to your work and the computational efforts that make it possible.
+Contact us at helpdesk@hpc.wvu.edu and share with us the PDF or DOI of your publication.

 Running Jobs on Login Node

-Running jobs/tasks on the login node (i.e., what you are interacting with immediately after you log in) is not permitted.
+Running jobs/tasks on the login node (i.e., the node you see immediately after you log in) is not permitted.
 When the RC admin team notices this occurring, the processes will be killed immediately to ensure system stability.
-If you are having trouble submitting jobs through the scheduler, please follow the instructions on Getting Help and we would be happy to help.
+If you are having trouble submitting jobs through the scheduler, please follow the instructions on Getting Help.
+We would be happy to guide you through the proper process of submitting jobs to the cluster using Slurm commands.

 Data storage